-A cost allocation analysis of the costs of Interregional Transmission Project Z is to be performed during a given month establishing the beginning of that month as the Base Date.
-Region A has identified a reliability need in its region and has selected a transmission project (Project X) as the preferred solution in its regional plan.
+- A cost allocation analysis of the costs of Interregional Transmission Project Z is to be performed during a given month establishing the beginning of that month as the Base Date. - Project (Project X) as the preferred solution in its regional plan.
 The estimated cost of Project X is: Cost (X), provided in a given year's dollars.
-The number of years from the Base Date to the year associated with the cost estimate of Project (X) is: $N(X)$. \square Re gion B has identified a reliability need in its region and has selected a transmission project (Project Y) as the preferred solution in its Regional Plan.
+The number of years from the Base Date to the year associated with the cost estimate of Project (X) is: N(X). - Region B has identified a reliability need in its region and has selected a transmission project (Project Y) as the preferred solution in its Regional Plan.
 The estimated cost of Project Y is: Cost (Y), provided in a given year's dollars.
-The number of years from the Base Date to the year associated with the cost estimate of Project (Y) is: N(Y).
-Regions A and B, through the interregional planning process have determined that an Interregional Transmission Project (Project Z) will address the reliability needs in both regions more efficiently and cost-effectively than the separate regional projects.
+The number of years from the Base Date to the year associated with the cost estimate of Project (Y) is: N(Y). - Regions A and B, through the interregional planning process have determined that an Interregional Transmission Project (Project Z) will address the reliability needs in both regions more efficiently and cost-effectively than the separate regional projects.
 The estimated cost of Project Z is: Cost (Z).
 Regions A and B have each determined that Interregional Transmission Project Z is the preferred solution to their reliability needs and have adopted that Interregional Transmission Project in their respective regional plans in lieu of Projects X and Y respectively.
-If Regions A and B have agreed to bear the costs of upgrades in other affected transmission planning regions, these costs will be considered part of Cost (Z).
-The discount rate used for all displaced regional transmission projects is: D Based on the foregoing assumptions, the following formulas will be used:
+If Regions A and B have agreed to bear the costs of upgrades in other affected transmission planning regions, these costs will be considered part of Cost (Z). - The discount rate used for all displaced regional transmission projects is: D - Based on the foregoing assumptions, the following formulas will be used:

-- Present Value of Cost (X) = PV Cost (X) = Cost (X) $/ (1+D)^{N(X)}$ - Present Value of Cost $(Y) = PV Cost (Y) = Cost (Y) / (1+D)^{N(Y)}$ - Cost Allocation to Region A = Cost (Z) x PV Cost (X)/[PV Cost (X) + PV Cost (Y)] - Cost Allocation to Region B = Cost (Z) x PV Cost (Y)/[PV Cost (X) + PV Cost (Y)] - ☐ Applying those formulas, if:
+- Present Value of Cost (X) = PV Cost (X) = Cost (X) $/ (1+D)^{N(X)}$ - Present Value of Cost $(Y) = PV Cost(Y) = Cost(Y) / (1+D)^{N(Y)}$ - Cost Allocation to Region A = Cost (Z) x PV Cost (X)/[PV Cost (X) + PV Cost (Y)] - Cost Allocation to Region B = Cost (Z) x PV Cost (Y)/[PV Cost (X) + PV Cost (Y)] - Applying those formulas, if: